-Figures 9 and 10 and Table 5 present data on various employment trends and dynamics that affect the Highway 53 Corridor study area, such as unemployment, industry shifts, and employment growth rates.
+Figures 9 presents data on various employment trends and dynamics that affect the Highway 53 Corridor study area, such as unemployment, industry shifts, and employment growth rates.
 The unemployment rate for a given area is often a good barometer of its overall economic health.
 Figure 10 displays the rate for the La Crosse metro area and the United States since 1990.
 Over that period, the La Crosse metro area has generally experienced unemployment at a rate well below that of the Nation.
 During the 2007-2008 Recession, the metro area's unemployment rate peaked at just under 7%, but then underwent a precipitous decline to its current rate of 3.6%.

 Figure 10 compares the 2015 employment profile of those who work in North La Crosse, Downtown La Crosse, the La Crosse metro area, and the United States.
 North La Crosse has a very similar employment profile to the La Crosse metro area and the nation.
 The only difference of any note would be a slightly higher proportion of jobs in the Hospitality sector compared to the region or nation.
 This is not surprising given the concentration of hotels and motels along the Highway 53 corridor.
-Downtown 2705 La Crosse, with its concentration of health care centers, educational facilities, and corporate offices has a much higher proportion of employment in the Educational and Healthcare (Eds/Meds), and Knowledge sectors.
+Downtown La Crosse, with its concentration of health care centers, educational facilities, and corporate offices has a much higher proportion of employment in the Educational and Healthcare (Eds/Meds), and Knowledge sectors.

-Received ge - Consists of "knowind geb cand" industry sectors, such as information, Finance, and Professional Services/Management;
+\ Knowledge = Consists of "knowledge-based" industry sectors, such as Information, Finance, and Professional Services/Managment

-POR - Production, Obt ribution, on diRepoin Indust rysectors (i.e., Manufacturing, Construction, Transportation, Utilities, etc.) Source: US Census Bureau 3: 16HD.
-Origin-Destination Employment Statistics program.
+\\ PDR = Production, Distribution, and Repair industry sectors (i.e., Manufacturing, Construction, Transportation, Utilities, etc.) Source: US Census Bureau's LEHD Origin-Destination Employment Statistics program

 Across the metro area, the industry sectors that are the primary drivers of employment are Educational and Healthcare services (Ed/Meds) and Production, Distribution, and Repair (PDR).
 These sectors employ the most people in the region and also make up a larger proportion of jobs than found at the national level.